NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/continuous_exercise.rst

 JET-B

   #.
-Click Oil to open the Adios Oil Database
+Click Oil to open the ADIOS Oil Database
   #.
-There are multiple ways to find a Jet fuel in the database.
-But this is probably the easiest:
+There are multiple ways to find a jet fuel in the database, but this is probably the easiest:

      * type "jet" in the search box

   #.
 Select the jet fuel with the highest score.
-Different Jet fuels have are suited to different turbine engine types, but will behave similarly in the environment.
+Different jet fuels are suited to different turbine engine types, but will behave similarly in the environment.
   #.
 Click the oil name to show you the details of the oil.
   #.
 Click "Download" to select the oil to use in GNOME.